-The proposed tasks are directly linked to the goals and objectives of the evaluation.
-The overall goal of the proposed project is for Texas State evaluation team to collaborate to conduct the external evaluation of CSSPs.
+The use of the Program Component Identification rubric described in this proposal ensures that the proposed tasks are directly linked to the goals and objectives of the evaluation.
+The overall goal of the proposed project is for the Texas State evaluation team to collaborate to conduct the external evaluation of ABE-IG project sites and cross-site program evaluation of the ABE-IG project.
+The evaluation focus is on process data, efficacy of ongoing implementation of project initiatives, and potential for scalability.
 The aforementioned tasks are all clear efforts to accomplish this goal.
-Furthermore, the evaluation tasks detailed above are each described in the context of a specific objective in mind.
-The evaluation task could create insight to the objectives while providing the CSSPs with activities and outcomes that expand their knowledge and skills in their fields in addition to research.
+The evaluation task will create insight into the aspects of the objectives while providing the ABE-IG project sites with activities and outcomes that expand their knowledge and skills in their fields in addition to research.